 Prioritize key senders

-Example: Your manager, investors, VIP clients, or internal teams you never want to miss.
+Guarantee that important senders always land in To do.
+For example, your manager, investors, VIP clients, or internal teams whose emails you never want to miss.

-Exclude emails from Fyxer labelling completely
+Exclude emails from Fyxer labeling completely

 Avoid overlapping rules